Categories

 contrast, electoral systems in other parts of

-Australia and elsewhere have been overlaid
+Australia and elsewhere have been overlaid with

-with aspects that operate against voters being
+aspects that operate against voters being the

-of such aspects include a degree of stage management
+such aspects include a degree of stage management

 where political parties are allowed to decide